vldbss-2023/lab1-deploy-tidb-cluster-on-aws-eks/3-explore-tidb-basic-usage/README.md

-# Step 3: Explore TiDB basic usage
+# Step 3: Explore TiDB Basic Usage

 The following steps guides you the basic usage of a newly deployed TiDB cluster.
 It takes about 10 minutes to complete.